 on a .NET handle releases all references to that .NET object from MATLAB,

 but does not invoke any .NET finalizers.
 The .NET Framework manages

-For more information about managing handle objects, see Destroying Objects.
+For more information about managing handle objects in MATLAB, see Handle Class Destructor.